-Benign ear cysts are noncancerous lumps or growths in the ear.
+Benign ear cysts are lumps or growths in the ear.
+They are noncancerous.

-The exact cause is unknown, but cysts may occur when oils are produced in a skin gland faster than they can be released from the gland.
+The exact cause of the problem is unknown.
+Cysts may occur when oils are produced in a skin gland faster than they can be released from the gland.

-Benign bony tumors of the ear canal (exostoses and osteomas) may be caused by excess growth of bone.
+Benign bony tumors of the ear canal (exostoses and osteomas) are caused by excess growth of bone.
 Repeated exposure to cold water may increase the risk of benign bony tumors of the ear canal.

-Benign cysts and tumors are usually discovered during a routine ear examination, which can include hearing tests (audiometry) and middle ear testing (tympanometry).
+Benign cysts and tumors are most often found during a routine ear exam.
+This type of exam may include hearing tests (audiometry) and middle ear testing (tympanometry).
 When looking into the ear, the doctor may see cysts or benign tumors in the ear canal.